ChakradharG/FileSharer/README.md

 <br>

 ## How to Use
-* Set the `password` variable in `./public/index.html`.
+* Set the `password` variable in `./public/index.html`, `./public/upload.html`, and `./public/download.html`.
 (This is to prevent anyone on the same network from uploading/downloading files without the password)
 * Execute `npm start`
 * Go to the network address printed in terminal from another device (on the same network) or scan the QR-Code and upload/download files
 * To send files to other devices, copy the desired files into the `outgoing` directory